 • International experiences for graduate students and awareness of global issues.
 Donnelly ran four trips (averaging 14 days each) that took a total of 50 students to Brazil, Chile, China, and South Africa, providing them a research component and working visits to universities, industry, funding agencies, and field sites in those countries.
 Data indicates that a mentored approach (and a shorter-term trip) can be effective in developing multicultural skills.

-Shortly after earning her PhD, Dr. Donnelly started her work to support diversity in STEM in her first position as the Education and Outreach Director for the NSF-funded Particle Engineering Research Center (PERC) at the University of Florida.
-In 1996, when she began her affiliation with PERC, minority students made up 11% of the undergraduate researchers, and there were approximately 20 students working in PERC labs.
-By 2004, Donnelly’s recruitment efforts were successful: underrepresented minorities comprised 29% of the undergraduate research population, which grew to approximately 60 students working in PERC labs per semester.
+Shortly after earning her Ph.D., Dr. Donnelly started her work to support diversity in STEM in her first position as the Education and Outreach Director for the NSF-funded Particle Engineering Research Center (PERC) at the University of Florida.
+In 1996, when she began her affiliation with PERC, minority students made up 11 percent of the undergraduate researchers, and there were approximately 20 students working in PERC labs.
+By 2004, Donnelly’s recruitment efforts were successful: underrepresented minorities comprised 29 percent of the undergraduate research population, which grew to approximately 60 students working in PERC labs per semester.
 These students, representing over 11 STEM departments across 4 colleges, experienced the culture of interdisciplinary research.
-In 1998, only 9% of the PERC graduate student population came from underrepresented minorities; by 2002, this measure stood at 36%.
+In 1998, only 9 percent of the PERC graduate student population came from underrepresented minorities; by 2002, this measure stood at 36 percent.

-With NSF funds, she developed a Research Experiences for Undergraduates program in particle research in which 100 students (50% of whom were minorities and women) outside of the University of Florida, participated over a ten year period.
+With NSF funds, she developed a Research Experiences for Undergraduates program in particle research in which 100 students (50 percent of whom were minorities and women) outside of the University of Florida, participated over a ten year period.

 Additional notable accomplishments of Dr. Donnelly include:

-• Development of an undergraduate level dual degree engineering program with an Historically Black Colleges and University (HBCU), the University of the Virgin Islands (UVI);
+• Development of an undergraduate level dual-degree engineering program with a Historically Black Colleges and University (HBCU), the University of the Virgin Islands (UVI);

 • Placement of over 200 undergraduate students in research-intensive activities across the campus;